 But the bike, oh, let me tell you.
 It quickly became a favorite of mine to ride.
 I even wrote a mini-review about it; I had never done that for ANY of my bikes!

 "I'm thoroughly convinced that there is no more perfect real-world engine than a triple.
 (It) is a real gem.
 The whole gearbox feels like ONE gear in how consistent each gear's characteristic and torque output is…and because of its flat torque curve, the bike thinks it's in a drag race in any gear every time you shift - you feel all that torque, no matter where you are in the powerband.
-It's omnipresent." - Me, May 2011
+It's omnipresent." - Me, May 2011 The core of any good brass knuckle. |

 If my RSV Mille and R1 are my diamonds in all the bikes I've owned, then the Speed Triple is the brass knuckle; just as nice to get your hands on, but ultimately more useful in urban assaults.